What is the highest-paying symbol in Dragon Link?

 - Coin values accumulate during the respin feature — this is where the largest payouts occur

 The practical implication: during base play, focus on landing the top premium symbol on as many paylines as possible.
-But the session-defining payouts — including all four jackpot tiers — are exclusively delivered through the Hold & Spin feature, activated by fireballs.
+But the session-defining wins — including all four progressive tiers — are exclusively delivered through the Hold & Spin feature, activated by fireballs.
 See the full Dragon Link strategy guide for how to balance bankroll between base-game play and feature targeting.

-Dragon Link is available at denominations from $0.01 to $5.00 at most US casinos.
-Denomination affects both the base-game maximum win from premium symbols and the displayed Grand Jackpot value.
-Higher denomination machines typically run slightly higher RTPs as configured by the casino, and the absolute dollar amount on five-of-a-kind top symbols scales directly.
+Dragon Link is available at coin levels from $0.01 to $5.00 at most US gaming venues.
+Your bet size affects both the base-game maximum win from premium symbols and the displayed Grand prize value.
+Higher-denomination machines typically run slightly better return configurations, and the absolute dollar amount on five-of-a-kind top symbols scales directly with your wager.

 |---|---|---|---|